NVIDIA/NeMo-Guardrails/docs/getting_started/installation-guide.md

 The following extra dependencies are defined:
 - `dev`: packages required by some extra Guardrails features for developers (e.g. autoreload feature).
 - `eval`: packages used for the Guardrails [evaluation tools](../../nemoguardrails/eval/README.md).
+- `openai`: installs the latest `openai` package supported by NeMo Guardrails.
+- `sdd`: packages used by the [sensitive data detector](../user_guide/guardrails-library.md#sensitive-data-detection) integrated in NeMo Guardrails.
-- `all`: install all extra packages.
+- `all`: installs all extra packages.

 ## What's next?